nilltony/military.news/README.md

 The militarization of space is a burgeoning frontier, and military expos become platforms to reveal advancements in space technology.
 Satellite systems, space-based weaponry, and communication networks play a pivotal role in discussions about achieving supremacy beyond Earth's atmosphere.

 Green Defense Technologies:
-A growing emphasis on sustainability and environmental consciousness is reflected in <a href="https://military.news/">military.news</a>.
+A growing emphasis on sustainability and environmental consciousness is reflected at <a href="https://military.news/">military.news</a>.
 Exhibitors showcase eco-friendly defense technologies, such as solar-powered military installations, energy-efficient vehicles, and environmentally conscious weaponry.

 International Collaborations:
 Military expos facilitate international collaborations and partnerships.
 Nations come together to share insights, pool resources, and collectively address global security challenges.
 These alliances contribute to the creation of a more interconnected and secure world.